lostsh/arduboy_pong-game/README.md

 on the main menu of the game, you may see a *little speaker icon* on the left top corner, and if you press the `B` button you switch to *mute* the game.

 **Main menu :**

+Use the directional arrows to choose the level you want to play.
+>A two player mode is available, to select it go to the right then up.

 ![game exemple](game.JPG)